 Gunfire creates chaos at Revere cinema, carnival

-TENSE SITUATION: A group of teens, above, are seen leaving the area of a movie theater and carnival which had to be evacuated by police after a report of gunfire.
 Gunfire at a Revere cinema last night sent moviegoers scrambling and people at a nearby carnival racing for their cars in a panic.
+Witnesses described a chaotic scene as the theater patrons and carnival crowd stampeded toward a gate with access to the street.

 Start the conversation, or Read more at Boston Herald.